 Most common preparation: soups such as pozole

 Hominy is made from maize, which is also called field corn and can be white or yellow.
 This type of corn is used in making cornmeal, corn flakes, and other grain products.
 It's different from sweet corn, which can be eaten on the cob.
 Hominy is the essential ingredient in grits and corn tortillas.

 It is created through a process called nixtamalization, a word derived from the Nahuatl language spoken by the pre-Columbian people of Mesoamerica who invented this process of soaking corn in an alkaline solution of calcium hydroxide made from slaked lime, lye, or wood ash.
 While nixtamalization can be done at home, it can be quite time-consuming and the ingredients aren't all friendly to work with.
 It's not something the average person should undertake as a kitchen project.

-Nixtamalization produces a number of changes in the corn.
-One of the most significant is that it alters the structure of the proteins and carbohydrates in the corn, allowing the ground grain to stick together when combined with water.
-The resulting dough, or masa, is what tortillas are made of.
+This process produces a number of changes in the corn, but the most significant one involves changing the structure of the proteins and carbohydrates in such a way that the ground grain can stick together when combined with water.
+It removes the husks of the corn, making it easier to grind.
+The resulting very finely ground dough, or masa, is what tortillas are made of.